Originally published 10 April 2021, now updated 16 July 2021

 Quantum Matrix Mini LED backlight

-As well as the impressive number of dimming zones from the Mini LED backlight and the high peak brightness, the G9v2 also offers a 10-bit colour depth and wide colour gamut thanks to the use of Quantum Dot coating.
+As well as the impressive number of dimming zones from the Mini LED backlight and the high peak brightness, the Neo G9 also offers a 10-bit colour depth and wide colour gamut thanks to the use of Quantum Dot coating.
 A 95% DCI-P3 coverage is quoted.

 Variable Refresh Rate Support

 To help support the high resolution and 240Hz max refresh rate, the screen is listed on Taobao as being G-sync Compatible which means it uses adaptive sync for VRR from both AMD and NVIDIA systems.
 The NVIDIA G-sync Compatible certification is presumably pending given it’s not yet listed on NVIDIA’s website as it is so new, although not listed on Samsung’s pages so far so perhaps it is not going to be applicable here.
-AMD FreeSync Premium Pro certification is also listed and expected.
+AMD FreeSync Premium Pro certification is however listed and expected.

-For connectivity 2x DisplayPort and 1x HDMI (unclear which version) connections are listed along with 2x USB ports and an audio output.
+For connectivity 2x DisplayPort 1.4 and 1x HDMI 2.1 connections are listed along with 2x USB 3 ports and an audio output.
 RGB lighting is featured on the screen as well like the current G9.
-PbP is also listed as features.
+PbP and PiP are also listed as features.
 The stand offers tilt, height and swivel adjustments.

 TFTCentral is a participant in the Amazon Services LLC Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk, Amazon.de, Amazon.ca and other Amazon stores worldwide.
 We also participate in a similar scheme for Overclockers.co.uk.